Chameleover/Python-Projects/README.md

+# YOUR PROJECT TITLE

+#### Video Demo:  <URL HERE>
+#### Description:
+TODO:
+make class NewsPaper.
+create object for each website create class NewsArticle and create object for each article store news article in iterable data structure, and iterate over them to check for keywords if at least 5 keywords in article append it to output. send the output to given email error handling test cases

 This is a python project for CS50P.
 It's main purpose is to scrape predefined news websites, gather articles by keywords and send them to user by demand.
 First version will scrape only text-news and will be executed by ..
 HOW? ..